bminor/mesa-mesa/docs/ci/index.rst

 empty (or set to the default ``.gitlab-ci.yml``), and that the "Public pipelines" box is checked.

+If a specific CI farm is failing for reasons unrelated to your changes, make an MR to disable the farm following the `farm management <#farm-management>`__ instructions.

-If you're having issues with the GitLab CI, your best bet is to ask about it on ``#freedesktop`` on OFTC and tag `Daniel Stone
+If you're having other issues with the GitLab CI, your best bet is to ask about it on ``#freedesktop`` on OFTC and tag `Daniel Stone
 <https://gitlab.freedesktop.org/daniels>`__ (``daniels`` on IRC) or
 `Emma Anholt <https://gitlab.freedesktop.org/anholt>`__ (``anholt`` on